How to buy a car online in 9 steps

 4. Research the value of your trade

 Most people search Kelley Blue Book or Edmunds to determine the value of their used cars.
-In addition, car shopping and research websites like CarGurus use algorithms to determine the expected trade-in value of a car based on characteristics including its age, mileage, location and features.
+In addition, car shopping and research websites like CarGurus use algorithms to determine a car’s expected trade-in value of a car based on characteristics such as its age, mileage, location and features.

 There are three common ways to sell your used car — and you can do them online, too.